 - Subscription: You pay for resources upfront and use them over a period of time.

 - Pay-as-you-go: You pay for resources after you use them.
-Resources can be purchased and released as needed.
+Resources can be purchased and released based on your business requirements.

 - Preemptible instance: You can bid for available computing resources to create preemptible instances.
 Preemptible instances offer discounts compared with pay-as-you-go instances.
 However, preemptible instances can be reclaimed.